Bhavisha-06/Vision-Transformers-A-comprehensive-study/ViT/README.md

-#Attention is all you Need
+#An image is worth 16x16 words